Kulthum Odeh: Academic career

-In 1926, Odeh was granted Soviet citizenship, remaining with her daughters who were Soviet citizens by birth.
-In 1928, she visited Palestine, conducting ethnographic research on Palestinian folk customs.
+Moving to Leningrad in 1924, with a recommendation from Krachkovsky, Odeh began teaching Arabic at the Leningrad Institute of Living Eastern Languages and began her PhD at Leningrad University.
+Upon completing her PhD on Arabic dialects in 1928, Odeh was appointed a lecturer of Arabic at the University of Leningrad’s Faculty of Oriental Languages; making her the first Palestinian and Arab woman to become a university professor.
+Odeh was also a member of the Arabic Department of the Institute of Philosophy, the Arts and History.
+In 1928, Odeh visited Mandatory Palestine and conducted ethnographic research on Palestinian folk customs.
 Exploring traditions surrounding birth, and peasant rituals during times of drought, Odeh demonstrated an interest in the role of Palestinian women, and condemned attitudes towards them.
 In one article, Odeh expressed disappointment that women in Palestine were less politically engaged than those in Syria and Egypt.

-Odeh lectured in the University of Leningrad's Faculty of Oriental Languages, and was a member of the Arabic Department of the Institute of Philosophy, the Arts and History.
 She later moved from Leningrad to Moscow, where she worked at the Orientalism Institute and lectured at the Institute for International Relations and the Higher Diplomatic School.
 Odeh was the first woman member of the Society of Soviet Cultural Relations with the Arab countries.

-Translation
+In March 1938, Odeh was arrested during the Great Purge for her attempts to defend Aleksandr Shami and Sofya Roginskaya, two Arabists who'd been arrested the previous month.
+Odeh spent several months in prison without any charges being brought against her, but was ultimately released.

 Believing in the role of literature in fostering understanding between individuals and nations, Odeh began to translate Soviet literature into Arabic, and later Arabic literature into Russian.
 In addition, she published many articles and short stories in the Russian press.
+Aged 70, Kulthum Odeh was awarded the Medal of Honor and the Medal of Friendship Among Nations by the Soviet authorities, recognising her contribution to improving international relations.